TraceMachina/nativelink/deployment-examples/docker-compose/README.md

 Scheduler: 0.0.0.0:50052
 ```

-As a reference you should be able to compile this project using bazel with something like:
+As a reference you should be able to compile this project using Bazel with something like:

 ```sh
 bazel test //... \